Process-Discovery-Log-Skeleton/Log-Skeleton-Backend/README.md

 - `noise-threshold`: Number between 0 and 1 to specitfy a _noise_threshold_ for the algorithm.
 - `extended-trace`: Boolean value indicating whether the trace extension will be included or not.
+- `forbidden`: A set of forbidden activies.
+- `required`: A set of required activies.

 ###### 📦 The API-Response: